tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US170_CreatePersonalCashAccount.md

-   participant ": AccountService" as accServ participant ": FamilyService" as famServ participant ": Family" as fam participant "aFamilyMember : FamilyMember" as fammemb participant "newCashAccount : Account" as cashacc
+   participant ": AccountService" as accServ participant ": FamilyService" as famServ participant ": Family" as fam participant ": FamilyMember" as fammemb participant "newCashAccount : Account" as cashacc participant "newAccountData : AccountData" as data

    activate member